What is the most durable worktop for bathrooms?

 Durable Bathrooms

-As the most hard wearing of natural based stones, this surface is one that we recommend for bathroom countertops.
+As the most hard-wearing of natural-based stones, this surface is one that we recommend for bathroom countertops.
 It’s made using 93-94% natural quartz and 6-7% polymer resin.
-This means that it retains that natural quality whilst benefiting from the additional durability that the manufacture process gives it.
+This means that it retains that natural quality while benefiting from the additional durability that the manufacturing process gives it.
 So why do we love it so much?

 Eternally Stylish